davy7125/polyphone/en/tutorials/create-a-soundfont-from-scratch.md

 Finally, a **tuning** has to be done.
-To do this, a calibration tool (Sinus) is available in the editing page of [samples](manual/soundfont-editor/editing-pages/sample-editor.md#doc_player).
+To do this, a calibration tool (sine) is available in the editing page of [samples](manual/soundfont-editor/editing-pages/sample-editor.md#doc_player).
 For each sample the method is as follows:

 1. begin the playback (press the :guilabel:`play` button), if possible with loop function selected,
-2. select the sinus function,
+2. select the sine function,
 3. adjust the volume slider to hear the two sounds as clearly as possible,
 4. change the :guilabel:`Root key` until the two sounds most closely match,
 5. adjust the :guilabel:`Correction (cents)` to tune the sample to the Rootkey.